4C Horizontal Mailboxes Provide Defense Against Identity Theft

 In October of 2006 the USPS enacted USPS-STD-4C regulation for wall installation mailboxes mandating the use of 4C horizontal mailboxes for new construction.
 The overriding goal of 4C mailbox was to significantly enhance the security of the mail with identity theft on the upswing.
 The success of the recently designed F Series cluster box unit gave the Postal Service and commercial mailbox manufacturers a secure mail receptacle to emulate to maximize security of the mail while balancing costs.
 Now a decade later, it is safe to say that the replication of the cluster box unit to a wall installation mail receptacle, commonly called a 4C horizontal mailbox has worn down the spirits of all unwanted visitors to commercial mailboxes across the country.

-4C Mailbox Security Enhancements4C mailbox
+4C Mailbox Security Enhancements

 The 4C mailbox features many features that make it arguably the most secure mail receptacle in the commercial mailbox industry.
 The 4C mail receptacle is made of robust powder coated aircraft aluminum which provides great durability and reassurance to the users that their mail is safe in their commercial mail receptacle.
 In addition to the sturdy construction the 4C mailboxes have tight seam tolerances to prevent unauthorized entry by prying.
 Another point of security emphasis in 21st Century commercial mail receptacles is the dual use outgoing mail and letter carrier access door which features an internal anti-fish plate to discourage creative tool assisted unwanted guests.